 So last post I was ten books ahead of schedule and embarking on a read of a TV show novelization and heading into Julius Caesar.
-Links are to Project Gutenberg (for the Shakespeare) and Amazon Canada.
+Links are to Project Gutenberg (for the Shakespeare) and Goodreads.
 Here’s what I read in March:

 Julius Caesar (William Shakespeare)